gatsbyjs/gatsby/packages/gatsby-plugin-cxs/README.md

 }
 ```

-Now you can start to write cxs and it will do the ssr for you.
+Now you can start to write cxs and it will do the SSR for you.